 Karen's Wild Ales

 I have been brewing and fermenting raw materials most of my life.
 In 40 years of making herbal medicines, botanical body care products, artisanal cheese, bread, sauerkraut, pickled and smoked fish and meat, wine, pottery and sculpture, the process has become pure alchemy.
-While I dabbled with beer in the 1980's, I became serious in 2009, when my husband, Terry, and I were bitten by the taste for Belgian Ales.
+While I dabbled with beer in the 1980's, I became serious in 2009 when many of us were bitten by the taste for Belgian Farmhouse Ales.

 Alive and Unfiltered

 Karen's Wild Ales are artisanally crafted in the tradition of the Belgian Farmhouse where it's all about the yeast.
 Simple grain bills, subtle hopping and months of aging allow the yeasts to shine in all of their floral, spicy and funky glory.
-We are also working on the brave new world of ceramic fermentation.
+I am also working on the brave new world of ceramic fermentation.

 Sour Saison with Wildberries

-This is our Rustic Saison base beer soured on pounds of fresh, wild raspberries with an extra dose of lactobacillus and pediococcus.
+This is my Rustic Saison base beer soured on pounds of fresh, wild raspberries with an extra dose of lactobacillus and pediococcus.
 Bright, light, tart and refreshing.5.5% ABV.

 Farmhouse Gold- American Wild Ale